Lonyless/simple-fuzzy-logic/README.md

-Fuzzy logic akinator-like implemented using a binary tree.
+Fuzzy logic game akinator-like implemented using a binary tree.